The Essential Hub of our Financial Planning Community.

 Local chapters need to find and deliver content that accentuates their strength (Community)

-Local chapters cannot thrive in today's market by leading with CE.
-Offering a wider set of practice management or professional development programming - things that cannot be found elsewhere - begins to open the door to something of value to offer.
-Whetting local professionals' appetite for practice management and professional development can be challenging, though.
+Local chapters cannot thrive, and probably cannot survive, in today's market by leading with CE.
+Offering a wider set of practice management or professional development programming topics begins to open the door to something of value to offer.
+Whetting local professionals' appetite for practice management & professional development topics can be challenging because it isn't required.

-Over time, well planned, publicized and executed programming activities showcasing what only they can deliver – high rigor learning in engaging formats that leverage local esteemed professionals for subject matter expertise - builds community, professional connections, and local leadership highly aware of the pivotal role of their local trade association.
+Over time, well planned, publicized and executed programming activities showcasing what local chapters can exclusively deliver – high rigor learning in engaging formats that leverage local esteemed professionals for subject matter expertise - builds community, professional connections, and local leadership highly aware of the pivotal role of their local trade association.

 FPAAZ